 - Within the year folder set up a folder for the trip you're planning.
 These could be labeled by destination or time frame that you plan to travel, whichever information you know.

-- In the trip folder create a spreadsheet for the information you gather so that you can compare the options you’re considering.
-Create a field for: tour company, website address, destination, dates, number of days, cost, number of people on the trip, age of typical traveler, and any other information you care to gather that will affect your decision.
+- In the trip folder create a spreadsheet for the information you gather so that you can compare the solo travel packages you're considering.
+Create fields for: tour company, website address, destination, dates, number of days, cost, number of people on the trip, age of typical traveler, and any other information you care to gather that will affect your decision.
+I recommend using Google Sheets for your trip planning.
+This way, your information is easy to share with people at home.

 - As the trip develops, put all travel, hotel, and other booking confirmation emails in that folder as well.